jimmy-academia/Adversarial-Attack-CycleGAN-and-pix2pix/README.md

 This PyTorch implementation is to be used alongside the [pytorch-CycleGAN-and-pix2pix](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix) repository or the [pix2pixHD](https://github.com/NVIDIA/pix2pixHD) repository.

 ### dataset specifics
 This work uses CelebA-HQ and CelebAMask-HQ.
 The datasets can be found in this [google drive link](https://drive.google.com/file/d/1badu11NqxGf6qM3PTTooQDJvQbejgbTv/view) provided by this repository [CelebAMask-HQ](https://github.com/switchablenorms/CelebAMask-HQ).
-(In case google drive link fails, backup version can also be found in [downlable repository](https://github.com/jimmy-academia/downloadable/releases/tag/dset.celeba)
+(In case google drive link fails, backup version can also be found [here](https://github.com/jimmy-academia/downloadable/releases/tag/dset.celeba))

 ## Getting Started